Section 1: Introduction

 1.4 Our website incorporates privacy controls which affect how we will process your personal data.
 By using the privacy controls, you can specify whether you would like to receive direct marketing communications and limit the publication of your information.

-2.6 We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (“notification data“).
+2.5 We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (“notification data“).
 The notification data may be processed for the purposes of sending you the relevant notifications and/or newsletters.
-The legal basis for this processing is classified as “legitimate interest.”
+The legal basis for this processing is legitimate interests.

 3.1 We may disclose your personal data to any member of our group of companies (this means our subsidiaries, our ultimate holding company and all its subsidiaries) insofar as reasonably necessary for the purposes, and on the legal bases, set out in this policy.

-5.1 Some forms of data that we process, as outlined in Section 3 are managed by Customer Relations Management software, namely Mailchimp, WordPress, and WooCommerce.
+5.1 Some forms of data that we process, as outlined in Section 5 are managed by third party Customer Relations Management or communication software, namely Google GSuite, Mailchimp, Twilio SendGrid, LiveChat, WordPress, and WooCommerce.

 6.1 We may update this policy from time to time by publishing a new version on our website.